Shetland Sheepdog Shedding

 When Shedding Indicates Problems

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of collie eye anomaly, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Shetland Sheepdogs are prone to.
+Watch for early signs of collie eye anomaly, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Shetland Sheepdogs are prone to.

-Consistent daily structure — including predictable meal times, exercise, and rest periods — reduces anxiety and supports behavioral stability.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Shetland Sheepdogs especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Shetland Sheepdogs

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Shetland Sheepdog.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings